 - 1 1/2 t. alcohol free vanilla

 - In a saucepan over medium high heat, stirring constantly, reduce coconut milk to about 2/3 of its volume.
-You’ll end up with an amount just shy of two cups.
 Take it off the heat.

 - In a small, lidded container, place lemon juice and arrowroot starch.
 Shake vigorously.
 Whisk this mixture into the coconut milk.
 It will thicken immediately.